 A higher-end seafood restaurant, this place feels like old New England in the 1920s.
 This is a fancy place and worth 2 credits on the dining plan.
 If you’re toting kids, you may want to check the menu first.
 It’s also the home of the AbracadaBar where you can find extra special fancy drinks.

 Disney Boardwalk Resorts

 Disney Boardwalk Resorts are deluxe resorts with walking-distance access to Hollywood Studios and Epcot.
 Add in the new Disney Skyliner access and an atmosphere away from the chaos and it will soon become your favorite resort area.

 Yacht Club and Beach Club

-Hidden between the Espn Club and the Boardwalk Bakery, the Boardwalk Inn is decked out with Coney Island type decor, stripes and a feeling of the county fair.
-It also has a lawn which routinely fills with kids playing frisbee or people lounging about reading.
+The Boardwalk Inn is decked out with Coney Island-type decor, stripes, and a feeling of the county fair.
+It also has a lawn that routinely fills with kids playing frisbee or people lounging about reading.
 We absolutely loved this resort when we stayed here.
-It’s classic and low key.
+It’s classic and low-key.
 And so close to everything!